scottlindner/transitive-dependencies/README.md

 # Catching Breaking Transitive Dependency Changes

-A demonstration of how maven-lockfile can be used to help identify when transitive dependencies have unexpectedly changed and how to assure this version of the build is exactly the same regardless of where or how it was run.
+A demonstration of how [maven-lockfile](https://github.com/chains-project/maven-lockfile) can be used to help identify when transitive dependencies have unexpectedly changed and how to assure this version of the build is exactly the same regardless of where or how it was run.
+You can see maven-lockfile is actively released at [MVN Repository](https://mvnrepository.com/artifact/io.github.chains-project/maven-lockfile-parent).

 Profiles are being used to more easily demonstrate an issue that would happen from a previous version to a new version of this project.